EternityForest/EmberOS/README.md

 however by disabling password auth, you can prevent anyone without physical access from getting the chance to even try the password.

+If you want to allow root login(May be needed for SFTP clients), use:
+`PermitRootLogin yes`

+And add the keys to /sketch/ssh/root/

 ## Using